 7. Criminal Record Check

-All applicants must undergo an online criminal record checkthrough the provincial government’s Criminal Record Review Program.
-Detailed information, including the required access code, is available in the Applicant Portal.
+All applicants must undergo an online criminal record check through the provincial government’s Criminal Record Review Program.
+Detailed instructions for completing this requirement are provided to applicants on the application for licensure form.

 • All jurisdictions in which an applicant has a previous or current application for psychology licensure